Bitcoin Loans: How to borrow against your BTC

 What Do I Need To Get A Bitcoin Loan?

-Unlike a traditional loan, for which you’ll typically need to provide income documentation and likely a bevy of other paperwork, to get a Bitcoin loan, you just need enough Bitcoin as collateral.
-The amount of Bitcoin you can provide as collateral drives the amount you can borrow.
+Unlike a traditional loan, for which you’ll typically need to provide income documentation and likely a bevy of other paperwork, to get a Bitcoin loan you just need enough Bitcoin as collateral.
+The amount of Bitcoin you can provide as collateral determines the amount you can borrow.

-Expect an easy process with minimally intrusive forms; some platforms ask how you’ll use the funds.
+Expect an easy process with minimally intrusive forms.
+Some platforms may ask how you’ll use the funds.
 To complete the loan, however, you’ll need access to the private keys to place your collateral in a custodial wallet with the lender.

-Interest-Only Loans Vs. Interest & Principal Vs. Credit Lines: How Do They Compare?
+Interest-Only Vs. Interest & Principal Vs. Credit Lines

 You’ll find three distinct types of loans offered by Bitcoin lenders.